jchen3170/siskiyou-manipulator/README.txt

 To start:
     roscore
-    source the workspace ("source <address to workspace>/devel/setup.bash") (test by calling "roscd siskiyou")
+    source the workspace: source <address to workspace>/devel/setup.bash (test by calling: roscd siskiyou)
     roslaunch siskiyou siskiyou.launch
         OR (if you don't need the camera) rosrun siskiyou siskiyouMain.py